ldw200012/YOLOV5_DuckieBot/README.md

        $ catkin_make
        $ source devel/setup.bash (This command must be run on every shell you are using for ROS from now on)

 # III.
-How to run the program
+Custom the program (you can skip to IV if you only want to detect duckie)

 ### A. Prepare a dataset